In 2014, UNICEF and partners plan for:

 girls and boys at risk or victims of violence, abuse and exploitation are identified, referred and assisted

-2014 Requirements: US$21,354,756
+2014 Requirements: US$14,190,865

-- 32,870 children under 5 affected by SAM (including 2,120 in Mbera camp) admitted for treatment
+- 2,120 children aged 6-59 months affected by SAM in Mbera refugee camp admitted for treatment

-- 51,400 children aged 6 to 24 months reached through blanket feeding
+- 41,156 children aged 6-24 months reached through blanket feeding

-- 30,750 children and mothers affected by SAM receive WASH kits and hygiene promotion
+- 30,750 children and mothers affected by SAM receive WASH kits and hygiene promotion at nutrition centers

-- 94,300 children in humanitarian situations aged 9 to 11 months vaccinated against measles
+- 170,800 children in humanitarian situations aged 6 months to 15 years vaccinated against measles

 - 30,000 girls and boys at risk or victims of violence, abuse and exploitation identified, referred and assisted

 For the response to the nutrition crisis, UNICEF is the lead agency for nutrition, water, sanitation and hygiene (WASH), and education.
 UNICEF will continue to work with the Government of Mauritania, United Nations agencies and civil society partners on a multi-sector approach targeting the most vulnerable children and women.
 UNICEF will respond to the 30,750 expected cases of SAM, while working to prevent malnutrition through blanket feeding, micronutrient supplementation, food fortification and the promotion of good health and hygiene practices.
 The WASH-in-nutrition strategy will be scaled up, as will the integrated management of childhood illnesses, to reduce the burden of malnutrition and child killer diseases.
 UNICEF will work with the United Nations High Commissioner for Refugees (UNHCR) in the Mbera camp to improve hygiene and sanitation, treat acute malnutrition and immunize children.
 UNICEF will support equal access to education in areas affected by floods and the nutrition crisis and among refugees and host communities.
 The child protection system approach will be used to better respond to situations of abuse, violence and exploitation.
 Literacy classes, life skills trainings, prevention of gender-based violence, and health and hygiene promotion will be emphasized to reduce vulnerabilities.
 To address malnutrition and to strengthen resilience, a cash transfer operation will target 2,500 vulnerable households during the lean season.
-Preparedness and early response will be strengthened for floods, cholera outbreaks and locust invasions.
+Preparedness and early response will be strengthened for floods, as well as for Ebola preparedness.